ajag408/amazon/README.md

 2) Open a terminal with 3 tabs

-	1st tab - cd into frontend folder, run npm install, and then run npm start
+	1st tab - cd into frontend folder, run npm install, and then run: npm run dev

 	2nd tab - cd into backend folder, run npm install, and then run nodemon server.js